Andrii Zvorygin for Mayor of Owen Sound

 Andrii’s campaign is about giving people a believable path forward: clearer local representation, practical ways to participate, affordable routes to land and housing, and compassionate recovery models rooted in community, purpose, food, and belonging.

-Neighbourhood representation would make accountability easier to see.
+Ward and local representation would make accountability easier to see.
 Shared stewardship would give residents practical ways to care for their streets, parks, neighbours, and local food systems.
-Community land trusts, food forest communities, and village-scale housing could help younger generations, working families, seniors, growers, and people rebuilding their lives access homes, land, skills, and meaningful contribution.
+Community land trusts, food forest communities, and affordable rural communities could help younger generations, working families, seniors, growers, and people rebuilding their lives access homes, land, skills, and meaningful contribution.

 The goal is a city where people know who represents them, know how to help, have credible paths to housing and land, and can build stable, connected lives together.